Parents

 Post Secondary Counselors Ms. Sara Hanson and Mr. Dan Miller will partner with Mr. Jerry Cebrzynski, Associate Vice President for Financial Aid at Lake Forest College, for this presentation, which is meant primarily for families who have current juniors or seniors.

 Details about applying for college financial assistance through the Free Application for Federal Student Aid (FAFSA) will be discussed, along with the types of financial aid available, and how eligibility for aid is determined.
-Families with seniors typically complete their FAFSA form in October (for the class of 2025, the FAFSA will open on December 1st).
+Families with seniors typically complete the 2026-27 FAFSA form in October.

 Sincerely,